top of page

 Inwood, O. & Zappavigna, M. (2023).
 The Marriages of Celebrity Politicians: A Social Semiotic Approach to How Commenters Affiliate around YouTube Gossip Videos.
 A Gossip Politic.
 Edited by Andrea McDonnell and Adam Silver.
 Palgrave Macmillan - Rhetoric, Politics and Society Series.

-Inwood, O. & Zappavigna, M. (under review).
+Inwood, O. & Zappavigna, M. (2023).
 Attitudes about Propaganda and Disinformation: Identifying Discursive Personae in YouTube Comment Sections.
-Routledge Handbook of Discourse and Disinformation.
+The Routledge Handbook of Discourse and Disinformation.
 Edited by Stefania Maci, Massimiliano Demata, Mark McGlashan and Philip Seargeant.
-Routledge.
-(Expected publication 2023).
+Routledge - Routledge Handbooks in Applied Linguistics.

 bottom of page